Two Decades Of Criminal Defense Experience

 Can I get a restraining order?

 If you are a victim of domestic violence, then you can request the courts to issue a restraining order or injunction for protection.
-You are not entitled to have a lawyer represent you for an injunction hearing.
-You may represent yourself, or you may hire an attorney.
+If someone is asking for an injunction against you, it is important to understand that you are not entitled to have a lawyer represent you.
+At an injunction hearing, you may represent yourself, or you may hire an attorney.
+I regularly represent clients at their injunction hearings, and I am available to answer your questions about injunctions.

 How do I get a no-contact order dropped?